Former Prosecutor Defending dv Aggravated Assault in Utah

 How does a former prosecutor’s perspective help my aggravated assault case?

-What is "Impeding Breathing" and why is it a felony?
+What is impeding breathing and why can it become a felony?

-Will I go to prison if I'm convicted of Aggravated Assault?
+Will I go to prison if I am convicted of aggravated assault?

 Can an aggravated assault charge be expunged?